On Choosing the Poems

 We also asked the students to read Mary Kuhn’s more recent essay from Spring 2018, titled “Dickinson and the Politics of Plant Sensibility,” which makes a very different and startling argument, grounded in a post-human understanding of ecology and global politics.
 Kuhn explodes the notion of gardening in Dickinson’s time as solely a “domestic enterprise,” finding that seed catalogues and nurseries sold plants from around the world.
-Dickinson herself was the recipient of seeds from a childhood friend who became the wife of an Amherst-trained missionary who traveled to and worked in Syria.
+Dickinson herself was the recipient of seeds from a childhood friend who became the wife of an Amherst College-trained missionary who traveled to and worked in Syria.
 In fact, Kuhn views “horticulture as a transcultural, geopolitical enterprise” and finds evidence in Dickinson’s poems that she realized and recorded “how the global traffic in plants transformed local environments” and gave her access to gardens on a global scale.

 In addition to exploring the mobility of plants, Dickinson also explored the theory of their capacity to feel.
 Kuhn argues that

 By Dickinson’s lifetime, plant sentience was an established, if hotly debated, current of thought within natural history.

 She finds ample evidence in the poetry that rather than flowers as analogies for humans, Dickinson found a different kind of agency, subjectivity and social organization in gardens, one that did not reflect human experience and from which we could learn.
 In fact, Kuhn argues, Dickinson displaces human consciousness from its position at the top of the great chain of being and

 challenges the notion that feeling is essentially a human characteristic.